pietros133/pietros133/README.md

 # Hello!
 I'm Pietro Miranda 👋

 ### About me
-- 🔭 I'm currently working on a personal project about a Company that give ambiental solutions
+- 🔭 I'm currently working on a personal project about a website about recycling awareness.
 - 🌱 I'm currently learning Java Poo
 - 📫 How to find me: pietromiranda2111@gmail.com